Medicine and orthoptics for undergraduates

 Our graduates work with patients of all ages in hospital orthoptic clinics, health centres and schools for children with special needs.
 Others go on to postgraduate research into orthoptics.

-The degree is recognised worldwide, so you could go on to work abroad – and because it's paid for by the NHS, there are no tuition fees.
+The degree is recognised worldwide, so you could go on to work abroad.

 Immersed in research